SPDF: Sparse Pre-training and Dense Fine-tuning for Large Language Models: Introduction

 In the recent NLP literature, it is common to first pre-train, then fine-tune a language model.
 Fine-tuning pre-trained LLMs on downstream tasks leads to significantly better accuracy than the zero or few-shot settings~\citep{alt-etal-2019-fine, ouyang2022training}.
 The pre-training phase takes significantly longer compared to fine-tuning on a much smaller dataset to learn the domain-specific task.
 In the standard setup, the model size and capacity is generally kept the same between the two phases.
 We propose to break this assumption and show the benefits of modifying the model capacity between pre-training and fine-tuning with weight sparsity.
 First, we pre-train a sparse GPT model to reduce computational training FLOPs.
-Then, during the fine-tuning phase, we densify the GPT model, allowing the zeroed weights to learn and increase the modeling capacity to more accurately learn the downstream task.
+Then, during the fine-tuning phase, we densify the GPT model, allowing the zeroed weights to learn and increase the modelling capacity to more accurately learn the downstream task.

 While previous work has explored sparse-to-dense training to mitigate the difficulties of sparse-to-sparse training~\citep{dao2022monarch} and improve the accuracy of dense models~\citep{han2017dsd}, we perform fully sparse pre-training and only transition to dense weight matrices during fine-tuning.
 We refer to this framework as Sparse Pre-training and Dense Fine-tuning (SPDF) and demonstrate the ability of the sparse pre-trained model to transfer effectively to different downstream tasks (e.g., natural language generation and text summarization).
 The main contributions of our work are:

-\begin{enumerate} \item We propose Sparse Pre-training and Dense Fine-tuning (SPDF) as a new framework to reduce the FLOPs required during the pre-training phase while maintaining accuracy on downstream tasks.
+\begin{enumerate} \item We propose Sparse Pre-training and Dense Fine-tuning (SPDF) as a new framework to reduce the FLOPs required during the pre-training phase, while maintaining accuracy on downstream tasks.

 \item We demonstrate that we can train GPT-3 XL, at 75\% sparsity, reducing the overall training FLOPS by 2.5x, while retaining the benefits of pre-trained textual representations in LLMs across a majority of tasks and evaluation metrics.